Health and Medicine

 Missing Voices

 Unfortunately, medications for this autoimmune disease can be pretty expensive.
 Even with the help of insurance, patients can spend thousands of dollars annually on the care that they need.
-This means that some people who would really benefit from treatments like these are unable to access them because of the price.
+This means that some people who would benefit from treatments like these are unable to access them because of the price.
 This financial burden can lead to feelings of hopelessness and anxiety as patients struggle to manage their health without the necessary medications.
 The stress of choosing between essential treatments and other basic needs can take a significant emotional toll, leading to a diminished quality of life.
 For many, the inability to afford proper care not only affects their physical well-being but also weighs heavily on their mental health.
-A potential solution to the problem could be programs like Remistart that help pay for remicade treatment.
-This is a program that you have to apply to and be eligible for, however, if accepted they help pay for your treatment.
-Although not everyone will be treated with remicade, there are likely other programs out there that could help pay for other treatments.
+A potential solution to the problem could be programs like Remistart that help pay for Remicade treatment.
+This is a program that you have to apply to and be eligible for; however, if accepted, they will help pay for your treatment.
+Although not everyone will be treated with Remicade, there are likely other programs out there that could help pay for other treatments.
 These programs could also be created to help people afford their medications.

 Conclusion